LiteCore/framework/NoNonsenseCoding.md

 		echo formatAddress($customer->deliveryAddress);

-## No Duplicate Naming
+## No Repetitive Naming

-This will just take longer to type, longer to read, longer to analyze, and leave a bigger footprint:
+Repetitive naming will just wear you out.
+More typing, longer lines to read, more noise to analyze, and it leaves a larger footprint.

+Avoid:

 		foreach ($webshopCustomers as $webshopCustomer) {
 			printWebshopCustomerShippingStreetName($webshopCustomer['webshopCustomerShippingAddress']['webshopCustomerShippingAddressStreetName']);